 - To provide ECAC Member States with reliable information on equipment performance against adopted technical standards.

-In addition, those tested configurations found to met an ECAC/EU performance standard are published in the public part of the ECAC website, for the benefit of wider international community, i.e. non-ECAC Member States and industry stakeholders (e.g. airport operators).
+In addition, those tested configurations found to meet an ECAC/EU performance standard are published in the public part of the ECAC website, for the benefit of wider international community, i.e. non-ECAC Member States and industry stakeholders (e.g. airport operators).

-Non-ECAC States such as Australia, Canada, Israel or United States, which have their own security equipment testing programmes, recognise the value of the CEP and participate in ECAC technical meetings to exchange information and work towards the harmonisation of performance standards and testing procedures.
+Non-ECAC States such as Australia, Canada, Israel or the United States, which have their own security equipment testing programmes, recognise the value of the CEP and participate in ECAC technical meetings to exchange information and work towards the harmonisation of performance standards and testing procedures.

 The CEP currently applies to the following categories of security equipment:

 Liquid Explosive Detection Systems (LEDS)

 Metal Detection Equipment (MDE)

 Lists for all CEP equipment types